 Our Faith is over two thousand years old.
 Our thinking is not.

 Our Mission is to nurture love of God and love of neighbor in the world.
-We do this by reaching out to one another, our city’s at-risk populations, and those in need throughout the world.
+We do this by caring for one another and partnering with organizations that work for justice in our city and throughout the world.

 Our Covenant is to connect with one another and open our hearts, minds and souls to the message of our Still Speaking God.